13 Week Old Baby – Milestones, Development, Sleep & Care

 When to Consult a Doctor

 Around this age, babies tend to suffer from thrush, which is mostly a yeast-related infection.
 This manifests in the form of white spots or patches on the inner areas of the mouth, including the cheeks and lips.
-This can be passed on to the mother as well during breastfeeding and make your nipples hurt.
+This can be passed on to the mother as well during breastfeeding and can make your nipples hurt.
 Talk to your doctor if such a condition exists.

 FAQs

-At 13 weeks, a baby is as big as 60-61cm or 23-34 inch in length.
+At 13 weeks, a baby is as big as 60-61cm or 23-34 inches in length.

-2. Can Babies Have Teeth at 13 Weeks?
+2. Can babies have teeth at 13 weeks?

 A baby might show signs of teething at 13 weeks or three months, but teeth usually appear after the baby is six months old.